Diary: Carolyn Ferrell, “We must trust in what is difficult” (Part 1)

 Laundry, babies, cooking, cleaning, loneliness.
 Amidst it all, I watched my mother’s strength and bitterness and hope and desolation taking turns in bloom and shadow.
 During a visit from Hamburg, my mother’s sister didn’t hold back from commenting on how poor our life seemed—she wanted my mother to return to Germany, to a happy life she believed was only possible over there.
 No, my mother said.
 Her home was here.

 Olive Bean lived two doors down on North Ronald Drive and worked for the New York City Board of Education.
 She loved my mother.
 Olive’s daughter, CeCe, would come over after school and babysit me.
 I idolized her from the start.
 I knew books were a big deal in their house, as was the large drawing of Angela Davis that sat on an easel in their living room.
 Once, CeCe brought a copy of Harriet The Spy and placed it in my hands.
 I felt my heart race when it was over.
-How astonishing: A girl who actually took notes of her own observations and thoughts and had the gumption to consider herself a writer … [To be continued!]
+How astonishing: A girl who actually took notes of her own observations and thoughts and had the gumption to consider herself a writer … [Read Part 2 here!]

 Carolyn Ferrell is the author of the book of short stories, Don’t Erase Me.
 This essay is drawn from her longer memoir, “No Indifferent Place,” which will appear in the anthology, Apple, Tree: Writers on Their Parents, this September.